How to Build A Writing Habit

 Making a commitment to yourself is one of the best ways to ensure success.
 When you set a deadline, commit to a goal, and share that goal with others, you create a sense of accountability.

 Accountability can come from simply writing your goals down or, even better, telling someone what you will do and making them aware of your progress.
-Telling your family and friends that you’re doing NaNoWriMo is a great accountability declaration, as is declaring a project on the NaNo website.
-Buddying up with other writers means you can track each other’s progress and celebrate and support your fellow writers as you achieve your goals.
+Share your writing goals with family and friends, or connect with other writers who can help track your progress.
+Having writing buddies means you can celebrate successes and support each other through challenges.

-Accountability is one of NaNoWriMo’s greatest draws and is a fantastic way to set yourself up for a writing habit.
-But after NaNo ends, then you’ll need to keep that accountability going as an extra level of commitment to your goals.
 A great way to do this is by joining an online community, either through social media, or using a community platform like Discord.
-You can even join the Novlr writing community, where you can talk about your writing with other like-minded writers!
+We even have our own Novlr writing community, where you can talk about your writing with other like-minded writers!

 Write, don’t edit

-The goal of NaNoWriMo is to get words on the page, not to worry about grammar or style.
+The goal of a first draft is to get words on the page, not to worry about grammar or style.
 Editing as you go is a surefire way to get yourself stuck in a loop and letting your inner critic take over.